 - The cost of living has been significantly cheaper in Portland than it was in Los Angeles.
 The lack of a sales tax goes a long way.
 It’s pretty nice to buy things for the price actually listed on the sticker.
 That being said, housing is still pretty high, especially for renters, which of course makes it more difficult to save to get into a home.
 We’re working on it though.

 - Having been here a year, we certainly are right that there are many opportunities for the artist and musician here in Portland; however, neither of us (and especially me) have put in the time or effort needed to really engage in this community.
 Honestly, I’ve found it difficult to write music since marriage.
 I’ve gone into this before, but the short version of the story is that I used to write when I was alone, and frankly lonely, and depressed really late at night.
 Now, we share a tiny apartment, work takes up most of my time, and the hours in the evening that I used to spend alone with my thoughts and my guitar get taken up by other things.
-It’s kind of the same with Anna’s painting and photography.
+It’s kind of the same with Anna’s painting and photography, as she uses a 360 Photography Service for this.
 We’re trying to come up with solutions that will allows us more time to work and the privacy and space we need to be creative, but it is difficult.
 I think you can expect more blog posts about this idea, since the creative process fascinates me so much.
 Regardless, having looked back and realizing I have not pursued my goals has made me realize that it’s time to refocus and get back to working on my music.

 - Anna did find work in a non-profit, though not working for one of the ones she was originally interested in.
 I think that is the nature of the beast though.
 NPOs tend not to have the freedom to hire liberally.